 Memorial contributions in Doc’s honor are suggested to the Valley Musical Theatre Microphone Fund, PO Box 1551, Ellensburg, Washington 98926.
 Steward & Williams Funeral Home and Crematory of Ellensburg has been entrusted with caring for Doc’s family.
 Online condolences may be left at www.steward-williams.com

-To send flowers to Dr. Don "Doc" A. Childress, DC's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Don "Doc" A. Childress, DC, please visit our floral store.